- Course providers

 Paul Keen became a Trustee of Signature in March 2012 and Chair in July 2017.
 Now retired, Paul previously held senior positions at the Department for Work and Pensions, including as Field Director for Jobcentre Plus in the North West, and as head of the services Jobcentre Plus and the earlier Employment Service delivered to disabled people.
 That included Access to Work where Paul oversaw a significant expansion in support, not least for deaf and hearing impaired people.

-Paul also Chairs the Yorkshire & Humberside Advisory Panel for Changing Faces, the charity supporting people with disfigurements; and leads their efforts to establish new services in partnership with the health service in the region.
+Paul also chaired the Yorkshire & Humberside Advisory Panel for Changing Faces, the charity supporting people with disfigurements; and helped to lead their efforts to establish new services and build partnerships with the health service in the region.

 Dr Philida Schellekens has been a Trustee since 2011.
 She is a consultant, author, researcher and teacher trainer in the field of language learning and teaching.
 Her areas of interest include English, foreign languages, BSL, interpreting and translation, and the communication skills of first language English speakers.
 Philida is the author of CILT's National Occupational Standards for Interpreting and Translation.
 Internationally, Philida has worked in the Middle East, India and Vietnam.
 At the 'chalkface', she is an additional OFSTED inspector and she continues to teach part-time at her local college.
 Recent publications include The Oxford ESOL Handbook (2007) OUP.